 There are several ways a YouTuber can make money.
 Let us go through the financials involved with each one of them.

-1. YouTube Partner Program
+1. YouTuber's Earnings From YouTube Partner Program

 YouTube Partner Program also known as YouTube Adsense is one of the most common ways people make money with YouTube Videos.
 Though there are various ways you can make money with YouTube, it's the only way you get your paychecks from Google or YouTube.